die-tageszeitung/taz-neo/CONTRIBUTING.md

 ## Code Style Guidelines

-* xml IDs MUST be in `snake_case`, variable names — in `camelCase`
+* Xml IDs MUST be in `snake_case`, variable names — in `camelCase`.
+* To improve readability, whenever applicable, we wirte out variable names: e.g. `webView` instead of `wv`.
-* We use synthetic imports of views (i.e. use directly the viewID from the xml layouts for referencing the corresponding views in the Kotlin code.)
+* We use synthetic imports of views (i.e. use directly the viewID from the xml layouts for referencing the corresponding views in the Kotlin code).

 ## Submission Guidelines